-As you lie on the gentle and warm flannel sheet, soft music draws you into the moment.
-The smell of lavender fills the air and you hear the gentle flow of water as it cycles in the fountain over in the corner of the room.
+As you close your eyes and lie on the gentle and warmed flannel sheet, soft music draws you inward.
+The smell of lavender fills the air, and you are soothed by the gentle flow of water as it cycles in the fountain over in the corner of the room.
 The pains of age, the throbbing from your overstressed muscles, the sheer need to be touched -- all cry out for therapeutic hands to start their work.
-Once the session gets underway, the problems of your day fade into an oblivious 60 minutes of relief ... and all you can comprehend is not wanting it to end.
+Once the session gets underway, the problems of your day fade into an oblivious 60 or 90 minutes of relief ... and the main refrain running through your mind is simply not wanting it to end.

 Okay, when you come to see me it is not quite like that.
 I do have warmed, flannel sheets and soft, relaxing music.
 But there is no lavender wafting through the air, and I do not yet have a fountain in the corner with its gently flowing water.
 I do encourage you to let your consciousness drift inward, and to let go -- to sink into the deepest relaxation available to you.

 Still, in our society the frequently-held image considers massage based in spa culture, a world of luxurious pampering that for most of us is in the category of a rare and special treat.

 That is not what myofascial bodywork is about.
 This style of work does offer relaxation.
 More specifically, it seeks to release excessive tension being held in the collagenous aspect of the fascial network in the body.
 The focus is on making subtle but lasting change in the tissue of the body.

 For you as the client, this style of work will help resolve many forms of pain -- including those symptoms for which other forms of therapy have been unsuccessful, or have offered only temporary relief.